 Whole food soy curls rehydrated for 10 minutes while you caramelize the onions really bump up the protein content and perfectly compliment all the flavors going on.
-Their meaty “chicken” like texture makes this recipe both hearty and satisfying on every level.
+Their meaty “chicken” like texture makes recipes both hearty and satisfying on every level.
 (You can buy them here)!

 Toasted caraway seeds set the tone for that classic European cabbage flavor profile followed by either sweet or smoked paprika, a pinch of onion powder and nutritional yeast for extra layers of flavor.
 The dish is finished with tons of freshly cracked black pepper and brightened up by fresh dill.

-- Traditionally sautéed cabbage is served and goes really well with some type of homemade wide noodles or macaroni.
+- Traditionally sautéed cabbage is served with some type of homemade wide noodles or macaroni.
 It’s important that the ratio of cabbage to pasta is something like 3 to 1.
 You want lots of cabbage and a little pasta not vice versa.

-- Alternatively you could spoon it over a bed of these mashed potatoes, cauliflower steaks, potatoes and mushrooms or serve alongside grandma’s paprika potatoes.
-It’s also nice scooped up in these potato flatbreads, tacos or piled up hight on slices of this homemade bread.
+- It goes really well spooned over a bed of these mashed potatoes, alongside cauliflower steaks, potatoes and mushrooms or served with grandma’s paprika potatoes.
+It’s also nice scooped up in these potato flatbreads, tacos or piled up hight on slices of vegan homemade bread.

 - Rehydrate your soy curls, slice the cabbage and chop the onion.